Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined for 56.5 points -- this matchup's over/under -- just twice this season.
+- Oklahoma State and its opponents have combined for 56.5 points just two times this year.

+- Texas Tech and its opponents have combined to score more than 56.5 points in six of 10 games this season.

+- Saturday's total is 9.3 points lower than the two team's combined 65.8 points per game average.

 Oklahoma State Stats and Trends

-- In Oklahoma State's 10 games this year, it has eight wins against the spread.
+- Oklahoma State has played 10 games, with eight wins against the spread.

 - The Cowboys have been favored by 10.5 points or more three times this season and have covered the spread in two of them.

-- Oklahoma State's games this year have hit the over on four of nine set point totals (44.4%).
+- Oklahoma State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Oklahoma State scores more than 33.5 points, it is 2-0 against the spread and 2-0 overall.
+- Oklahoma State is 2-0 against the spread and 2-0 overall in games when it records more than 33.5 points.

-- Oklahoma State is 4-0 against the spread and 4-0 overall when the team picks up more than 406.9 yards.
+- In games that Oklahoma State churns out over 406.9 yards, the team is 4-0 against the spread and 4-0 overall.

 - This year, the Cowboys have turned the ball over 12 times, while the Red Raiders have forced 12.